 In the 17fall the Gemeinschaft evangelischer Ostpreussen again organised their Ostpreussen midweek seminar.
 This time at the Schönblick center near Stuttgart.
 A perfect place with concerthall, swimmingpool, bible bookstore, good food and icecream in the Schwäbisch Alb.
 Bert got their by high speed train that at times drove 300 km.
 About 50 persons, of which some were born in Königsberg and Masuren, attended lectures by Erhard & Luise Wolfram from Hannover, Wolfgang Freiberg from Ellingen, Lorenz Grimoni from Duisburg, Eduard Prawdzik from Mosbach and Alfred Scherlies from Vellmar.
 History, philosophy, theology, literature, art, music and religion were the main topics about a former german state which today is more russian than ever.

 You're never too late to learn something.
 Our dad, in his senior retirement years, loves to attend courses in college again.
 Once or twice a year he visits the local senior academy in Groningen.
 Teachers from college or university are digging a wide range of topics.
 Bert's interest is mostly music and history.
 He has attended Berlin's Wende, Bach, Soviet-Union and DDR-Stasi.
 The three Baltic states are scheduled for the 18winter while today's Russia is for the 19spring.
+Soviet communism and the Berlin war will be attended in the 19fall.
 History teaches us that man learns nothing from history, said Hegel.
 True but personally history gives Bert a fuller understanding of himself by pulling his roots to the surface.
 Additionally, social science has a huge impact on everyone's personal education and character.
 Growing up in the times you're now lectured about, is also part of processing your past and getting a well balanced fulfillment in life, based on the one and only JC.

 Now let's go back to 1975.
 The first time ever I saw your face!
 Before we were born our parents dated 23 months and decided to get married in 1978.
 Started in a small apartment, moved to a family house on soil and live now higher up again.
 Experiencing ups and downs, changing churches twice, making friends, losing parents.
 Goethe told us that "Was man tief in seinem Herzen besitzt, kann man nicht durch den Tod verlieren".
 So people show up in your life and have left.
 The last time I saw her....
 Generations come and have to go.
 Many sweet memories but not all of course.
 Nobody told us that life would be fair.
 So does time really heal all wounds?
 They were blessed with 2 children and 3 grandchildren.
 In the 18summer it was party time to celebrate their 40 years of marriage.
 Which we did in a family resort nearby.
 Still no health issues so we are thankful.
 But time where did you go?